Louis J. Appell, Jr., Preservation Fund for Central Pennsylvania

 The review process is generally completed within eight weeks of the application deadline, and applicants are notified via email once the review process is complete.

-The next application deadline is March 14, 2013.Eligible ApplicantsGrant ConditionsEligible ActivitiesIneligible ActivitiesEligible ExpensesIneligible ExpensesEligible Sources of Matching FundsIneligible Sources of Matching FundsCriteriaHow to ApplyApplication
+The next application deadline will be in the spring of 2015.Eligible ApplicantsGrant ConditionsEligible ActivitiesIneligible ActivitiesEligible ExpensesIneligible ExpensesEligible Sources of Matching FundsIneligible Sources of Matching FundsCriteriaHow to ApplyApplication

-Only Forum or Main Street level members of the National Trust are eligible to apply for funding from the Louis J. Appell, Jr., Preservation Fund for Central Pennsylvania.
+Only Organizational Level Forum members or National Main Street Network members of the National Trust are eligible to apply for funding from the Louis J. Appell, Jr., Preservation Fund for Central Pennsylvania.
 To learn more about Forum and to join today, visit our website.

 Public agencies, 501(c) (3), and other nonprofit organizations are eligible.
 Applicants that have received previous National Trust financial assistance are eligible provided that all grant requirements are current.